Part 2: Base FAQ agent

 print(result.final_output)

-The agent may first say it cannot find a pizza answer in the FAQ, then start writing a basic pizza recipe.
-That is a reasonable generic chatbot behavior, but it is wrong for a course FAQ assistant.
+The agent may first say it can't find a pizza answer in the FAQ.
+Then it may start writing a basic pizza recipe.
+That's reasonable generic chatbot behavior, but it's wrong for a course FAQ assistant.

-This is a product problem too.
-If you put the agent behind a Slack bot or web interface, you do not want it to become a free general-purpose chatbot.
+It causes a product problem too.
+If you put the agent behind a Slack bot or web interface, it shouldn't become a free general-purpose chatbot.
 You want to pay for course support, not pizza recipes.

 The same pattern can show up in other forms: